Cherreads

 He understood heroes better than he understood himself.
 This was both his greatest strength and his most persistent problem.

-The beach at sunset had become his weekly ritual.
+The beach at sunset had become a symbol of his success but also his loneliness.

 He was thinking about love.

 Not in any immediate sense—there was no one waiting for him at home, no recent heartbreak to process.
-But he'd been outlining a new arc that morning, one that would finally give Nightwing a relationship that didn't implode after twelve issues, and it had left him contemplative.
+But he'd been outlining a new arc that morning, one that would finally give Nightwing a relationship that didn't implode after twelve issues, and it had left him thinking.

 All his favourite heroes got someone eventually.
 Even the broken ones.
 Especially the broken ones.
+It was the least he could do after all the shit he put them through.

 He could write romance.
 God, could he write it.
 He'd made readers cry over a two-page conversation between Clark Kent and Lois Lane about making coffee in the morning.
 He knew exactly how to build tension, how to earn emotional payoffs, how to make the quiet moments matter more than the fight scenes.
+To make fiction become real.

 Living it, though?
 That required a different skill set entirely.